9 – 11’th of JULY, TURKU, FINLAND

 FOR MORE INFO, GO TO:

 Fairies Wear Boots

 Killer Of Giants

-Michael Monroe and his new "all star" band: guitarists Ginger (the Wildhearts) and Steve Conte (New York Dolls) , bassist Sam Yaffa (New York Dolls, Demolition 23, Hanoi Rocks) and drummer Karl Rockfist (Danzig) performed another hyper energetic rock’n roll show with no unnecessary tricks or gimmicks there.
-The set was kicked off with old Demolition 23 classic "Nothing’s Alright" followed by Hanoi Rocks’s "Motorvatin" and Demolition track "Hammersmith Palais".
-Michael has always been one of the best front men in the business and that’s what he still definitely is.
+Michael Monroe and his new “all-star” band: guitarists Ginger (The Wildhearts) and Steve Conte (New York Dolls), bassist Sam Yaffa (New York Dolls, Demolition 23, Hanoi Rocks), and drummer Karl Rockfist (Danzig) performed another hyper-energetic rock’n roll show with no unnecessary tricks or gimmicks there.
+The set was kicked off with old Demolition 23 classic “Nothing’s Alright,” followed by Hanoi Rocks’s “Motorvatin” and Demolition track “Hammersmith Palais.”
+Michael has always been one of the best frontmen in the business, and that’s what he still definitely is.
 He has so much energy on stage that it’s hard to believe that man is soon turning into his 50’s.
-Michael clearly enjoys playing with this new band and it especially appears how happy he’s being on stage with his former Hanoi Rocks/Demolition 23 colleague Sam Yaffa again.
-The list was a good combination of old Hanoi Rocks, Demolition 23 and Michael’s solo material spiced up with a couple of new songs which sounded really promising.
-Especially "Another Night In The Sun" was awesome.
-Only time will tell how this line-up will carry on from now, they all other bands/projects going on, but hopefully this will last and we’ll someday hear that another Michael Monroe album?
+Michael enjoys playing with this new band, and it especially appears how happy he’s on stage with his former Hanoi Rocks/Demolition 23 colleague Sam Yaffa again.
+The list was a good combination of old Hanoi Rocks, Demolition 23, and Michael’s solo material spiced up with a couple of new songs, which sounded promising.
+Especially “Another Night In The Sun” was awesome.
+Only time will tell how this lineup will carry on from now because they all have other bands/projects going on, but hopefully, this will last, and we’ll someday hear that another Michael Monroe album?

 Not Fakin’ It